TurtleEngr/gitproj/test/dev-doc/outline.md

     * Ifs

         * Avoid if/then/else.
+Replace with: if problem, then exit

-        * Avoid long contents in ifs
+        * Avoid long contents in ifs.
+Make functions.

         * Don't nest ifs more than 2 levels.
 One level is preferred.